ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-summary-list/readme.md

 After installing the component package, add the summary list directly to your project and configure it using the properties below.

-`ontario-summary-list` provides the structural shell — the section heading and `<dl>` container.
-Row content is supplied through the default slot, typically using `ontario-summary-list-item` children.
+`ontario-summary-list` provides the structural shell for the summary list and row content is supplied through the default slot, typically using `ontario-summary-list-item` children.

 For a section-level change link, either: